 Behold, an Israelite indeed, in whom is no deceit.
 John 1:47b

 Let's step aside for a moment.
 How many of these fellows went out into the Great Tribulation?
-144,000.
-Right?
+144,000, right?
 How many do we find standing here on Heaven’s Mt.
 Zion singing to the Lamb?
 144,000.
-Our God certainly is able to keep of his own, is he not!?
-144,000 went into the Great Tribulation and 144,000 have arrived safely in Heaven.
+Our God certainly is able to keep his own, is he not!?
+144,000, went out into the Great Tribulation and 144,000, have arrived safely in Heaven.
 Jesus keeps his own, beloved.
-Let's take a minute to look at some of our Lord's great promises to that effect in the Scripture.
+Let's take a minute to look at some of our Lord's great promises in Scripture to that effect.
 Job said,

 For he performs what is appointed for me, and many such things are with him.
 Job 23:14

 The LORD will perfect that which concerns me; your mercy, O LORD, endures forever; do not forsake the works of your hands.
 Psalm 138:8

 My sheep hear my voice, and I know them, and they follow me.
 And I give them eternal life, and they shall never perish; neither shall anyone snatch them out of my hand.
 My Father, who has given them to me, is greater than all; and no one is able to snatch them out of my Father's hand.
 I and my Father are one.
 John 10:27-30

 In him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise… Ephesians 1:13